-Controlled Braking - With this method, you apply the brakes as hard as you can without locking the wheels.
+Controlled Braking.
+With this method, you apply the brakes as hard as you can without locking the wheels.
 Keep steering wheel movements very small while doing this.
 If you need to make a larger steering adjustment or if the wheels lock, release the brakes.
-Reapply the brakes as soon as you can.
+Re-apply the brakes as soon as you can.

-Stab Braking - Apply your brakes all the way.
-Release brakes when wheels lock up.
+Stab Braking.
+With this method, you apply your brakes all the way and release brakes when wheels lock up.
 As soon as the wheels start rolling, apply the brakes fully again.
 (It can take up to one second for the wheels to start rolling after you release the brakes.
-If you reapply the brakes before the wheels start rolling, the vehicle will not straighten out.)
+If you re-apply the brakes before the wheels start rolling, the vehicle won't straighten out.)

-Do not Jam on the Brakes - Emergency braking does not mean pushing down on the brake pedal as hard as you can.
+Don't Jam on the Brakes.
+Emergency braking does not mean pushing down on the brake pedal as hard as you can.
 That will only keep the wheels locked up and cause a skid.
 If the wheels are skidding, you cannot control the vehicle.